Allodi-Lab/KHynes_3Dpipeline/README.md

 ---

-# 7. Visualisation and Quality Control
+# 9. Visualisation and Quality Control

-Visualisation was used throughout the pipeline to verify image processing, synapse detection, neuron segmentation, and neuron-synapse matching.
+Visualisation is used to check different stages of the pipeline and confirm that the detected structures are spatially aligned correctly.

+The visualisation scripts can display:

+* Individual imaging channels
+* Detected synaptic puncta
+* Neuron segmentation masks
+* Neuron centroids
+* Synapse-to-neuron matching
+* Synapse counts associated with individual neurons
+* 3D image volumes
+* 3D neuron masks

 Relevant scripts include: